ChrisDiamantis99/Jedi-Invaders/README.md

 # Jedi Invaders
 Jedi Invaders is a classic 2-player arcade-style game that takes inspiration from the popular game Space Invaders but with a Star Wars theme.
-In this game, you can choose to play as a Jedi Knight commanding Millennium Falcon or as Sith Knight commanding a Tie Fighter.
+In this game, you can choose to play as a Jedi Knight commanding Millennium Falcon or as Sith Lord commanding a Tie Fighter.

 ## Gameplay
 The objective of the game is to defeat the enemy ship before he destroys you.
 The players controls a ship at the bottom or top of the screen, moving horizontally and firing lasers upwards to destroy the enemy ship.